FlySniper/Archipelago/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 Dying while a received item/checked location message is displayed will cause you to lose studs, but no studs will spawn to be picked back up.

+Collecting studs while an in-game message is displayed will play the sound for collecting Blue/Purple studs, but the received value of the collected studs will be normal.

 ### Bonus levels/Indiana Jones Trailer

 There is currently no way to prevent access to Bonus Levels/Indiana Jones Trailer without the logically required